Mudasir1214/Ontology-Driven-Graph-Rag/README.md

 - **How to Use It**:
   -  Left Sidebar: You can toggle between 5 experimental modes (Baseline (Pure LLM), Vector RAG, Graph RAG, Hybrid RAG, Proposed Ontalogy based RAG).
   -  Highly Recommended: Mode 5 (Proposed ontology based RAG):
-     - Click the `Chat` tab to ask engineering question
+     - Click the `Chat` tab to ask any question regarding the modular hospital building services design
      - Click the `Retrieved Knowledge` tab to check the sources of retrieved knowledge for each relevant questions asked.

 ---